Dirgrynu yn y Gweithle

 The primary cause of HAVS is work involving holding vibrating tools or work pieces.
 The risk depends on the magnitude of the vibration and how long an individual is exposed to it.
 Other aspects that can have an affect are the grip, push and other forces used to guide and apply vibrating tools or work pieces, the pattern of exposure, how much of the hand is exposed to the vibration, temperature, smoking habits and individual susceptibility.

-Please contact Health and Safety Services if having read the above information you still have any concerns or queries regarding vibration in the workplace.
+Please contact Health and Safety if having read the above information you still have any concerns or queries regarding vibration in the workplace.